-HMRC collects taxes needed to fund and deliver central government spending.
-With the extra investment in HMRC compliance activity since 2010, HMRC is tasked with raising an increasing amount of revenue by tackling tax avoidance and tax evasion.
+HMRC collects taxes needed to fund and deliver central Government spending.
+With the extra investment in HMRC compliance activity since 2010, HMRC is tasked with raising higher additional revenue by tackling tax avoidance and tax evasion.

-Please see the HMRC campaigns ― introduction (subscription sensitive) and HMRC task forces guidance notes for further commentary.
+See the HMRC campaigns ― introduction and HMRC taskforces guidance notes.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.